SWIFT is a C99 code, and as such requires a C compiler that is able to work with code built for that standard.

 TCmalloc/Jemalloc are used for faster memory allocations when available.

 You can build documentation for SWIFT with DOXYGEN.

-To run the examples, you will need python and some of the standard scientific libraries (numpy, matplotlib).
-Some examples use Python 2 scripts, but the more recent ones use Python 3 (this is specified in individual READMEs).
+To run the examples, you will need python 3 and some of the standard scientific libraries (numpy, matplotlib).
+Some examples make use of the swiftsimio library.

 GRACKLE cooling is implemented in SWIFT.
 If you wish to take advantage of it, you will need it installed.